massgov/mayflower/patternlab/docs/a11y-checklist/headings.md

 A heading needs its **proper level number** to represent the hierarchy of the content in the relationship of the parent and child components.

 HTML5 allows you to start with `<h1>` in every `<section>`.
-That is valid as HTML5, but it doesn't help assistive technology users to grasp the content hierachy in the page.
+That is valid as HTML5, but it doesn't help assistive technology users to grasp the content hierarchy in the page.

 ### ➤➤ Is the heading level number flexible?